SuJith-154/Dimesion_reduction-using-K-means-clustering-for-human-activity/README.md

 # Dimesion_reduction-using-K-means-clustering-for-human-activity

-Human Activity Recognition using Smartphones with Dimension Reduction

 This project implements Human Activity Recognition (HAR) using sensor data from smartphones.
 The data is processed, reduced in dimensionality using K-means clustering, and then used for classification with Gaussian Naive Bayes.

 ## Overview